ChinaCoolder/JYCAndroidLogger/README.md

 ======
 Are you looking for a logger can modify upload process by yourself? well today is your lucky day.

-> **warning: logger is base on [WorkManager](https://developer.android.com/topic/libraries/architecture/workmanager "WorkManager Definition")**
+> **warning: JYCAndroidLogger is base on [WorkManager](https://developer.android.com/topic/libraries/architecture/workmanager)**
 >
-> the logger is base on WorkManager, so some device(most of them is chinese phone) won't work correctly
+> JYCAndroidLogger is base on WorkManager, so some device(most of them is chinese phone) won't work correctly, you can check [Don'tKillMyApp](https://dontkillmyapp.com/)

 Last Version
 --------